bj7612/seckill/README.md

 MyBatis is used for database access (SQL Server) covering authority, customer, product, seckill activity and sales order data.

+Using Redis to optimize query and purchasing process performance under high-concurrency loadsRedis by enabling  cache preheating of seckill activity, commodity data from DB.

-Redis enable cache preheating data to optimize performance under high-concurrency loads, also using Redis set to limit the amount of buying for users
+Using Redis to set limit the amount of buying for users

 DB Optimistic Locking and Index Optimization ensure consistency and efficiency.